Antowils/CAMU_Schedule/README.md

 28-05-2026

 ## AIM:
-To create a simplified clone of Dribbble (https://dribbble.com/) landing page.
+To design a responsive and visually appealing CAMU Schedule using Bootstrap.

 ## DESIGN STEPS: